gt-sse-center/PythonProjectBootstrapperTest2/README.md

 TODO: Complete this section

+## Installation via Executable

+Download an executable for Linux, MacOS, or Windows to use the functionality provided by this repository without a dependency on [Python](https://www.python.org).

+1. Download the archive for the latest release [here](https://github.com/gt-sse-center/PythonProjectBootstrapperTest2/releases/latest); the files will begin with `exe.` and contain the name of your operating system.
+2. Decompress the archive

 ## Installation via pip

+Install the PythonProjectBootstrapperTest2 package via [pip](https://pip.pypa.io/en/stable/) (Package Installer for Python) to use it with your python code.

 `pip install PythonProjectBootstrapperTest2`

 ## Local Development

+Follow these steps to prepare the repository for local development activities.

 1) Clone this repository
 2) Bootstrap the local repository by running...